rosettatype/legible-typography/_chapters_es/4-what-is-measured-and-how.md

 <figure id="figure-4-2">
     <img src="{{ 'assets/illustrations/figure-4-2.png' | relative_url }}" alt="Comparison of line lengths of around 50 and 100 characters
 per line">
-    <figcaption class="aside"><strong>Figure 4.2:</strong> Comparison of line lengths of around 50 and 100 characters per line (cpl) with adjustments to line spacing.
+    <figcaption class="aside"><strong>Figura 4.2:</strong> Comparison of line lengths of around 50 and 100 characters per line (cpl) with adjustments to line spacing.
 The shorter line length
     is <span class="clarification" title="Illustration not to scale">10 point</span> type with
     <span class="clarification" title="Illustration not to scale">12 point</span> line spacing; the longer line is <span class="clarification" title="Illustration not to scale">10 point</span> type with
     <span class="clarification" title="Illustration not to scale">14 point</span> line spacing.</figcaption>